 Sturgis SD sits near the iconic Black Hills, historic towns and attractions of western South Dakota.
 It’s a great destination for a family vacation, unless you’re planning to travel during the first two weeks of August.
-That’s when you’ll share the road — and restaurants and hotels and attractions — with tens of thousands motorcycle enthusiasts during the Sturgis Motorcycle Rally.
+That’s when you’ll share the road — and restaurants and hotels and attractions — with tens of thousands of motorcycle enthusiasts during the Sturgis Motorcycle Rally.
 Don’t cancel your trip yet.
-Instead, read our 7 tips for surviving Sturgis SD During the Massive Motorcycle Rally.
+Instead, learn about the rally and read our 7 tips for surviving Sturgis SD During the Massive Motorcycle Rally.

 What is the Sturgis Motorcycle Rally?